tbryan2/nfl-big-data-bowl-2024/notes.md

 Split FootballPlay up a bit?
 It's a huge class.. gracefully quit the pygame window, also make the pygame window able to go on top of or under other windows like a regular window
 #1 priority is defining a reward function after the enviornment is set up

+NEXT ON THE TO DO LIST:

+Make the dots pretty
+Comment the code efficiently
+--- maybe break it into smaller subclasses if that's a thing?